 FIDO UAF supports authenticators acting as first authentication factor (i.e. replacing username and password).
-In this case the authenticator stores the username (uniquely identifying an account at the specific relying party) internally.
+As part of the FIDO UAF Registration, the Uauth key is registered (linked) to the related user account at the RP.
+The authenticator stores the username (allowing the user to select a specific account at the RP in the case he has multiple ones).
 See [UAFAuthnrCommands], section "Sign Command" for details.